mattswann/xmen/Xmen.md

 - Create an ***XMan*** model.
 - Add some data to the model (use faker if you like)
 - Give each mutant a name, ability and a catchphrase
-- Create a single page app to display the mutants
+- Create a single page app to display the mutants.
+Make it look good!
 - Clicking on a mutant should append that mutant's catchphrase to the speech bubble using some animation.
 - Consider on click 'flipping' the card to reveal the mutants name and ability.